Ugly Christmas Sweater Gingerbread Cookies

 Santa Claus is coming to town which can only mean one thing: COOKIES!!!
 And not just any cookies – gingerbread cookies.
 One of the very first foods I can recall baking with my family is gingerbread cookies.
 As the story goes, one of the very first batches we ever made we gave to my grandparents – but the cookies were so hard they were inedible, so my grandpa ended up drilling holes in the top of a few of them to hang on the Christmas tree.

 Thankfully, I didn’t inherit my cooking skills from my parents.
-I have many fond memories of Christmases with my fam and this year will be no different!
+I have many fond memories of Christmases with my fam, and this year will be no different!

 There are two different ways you can make gingerbread cookies – the more traditional route is to use molasses, but I know some people prefer using honey instead because it makes for a lighter, sweeter cookie.
-And then most people don’t know what do to with the leftover molasses, so it goes to waste (though I’d definitely suggest molasses for the cookies, then use the rest of the molasses to make a BBQ sauce!).
+And then most people don’t know what to do with the leftover molasses, so it goes to waste (though I’d definitely suggest molasses for the cookies, then use the rest of the molasses to make a BBQ sauce!).

-Begin by creaming together the butter, eggs, sugars, molasses, ginger and spices.
+Begin by creaming together the butter, eggs, sugars, molasses, ginger, and spices.
 Slowly add the flour, baking soda, and salt until a thick dough forms.
 If the dough is too sticky, add more flour.
 It shouldn’t stick to your fingers when you touch it but it should definitely still be soft.

 Knead the dough into a ball, then flatten it with your palms on a floured surface.